tchibatron/dbeaver/Connecting-to-Databases.md

   [[images/ug/New-connection-option.png]]

 Then, in the **Create new connection** wizard:
-1. Choose a driver for the new connection: click the suitable database type in the list.
+1. Choose a driver for the new connection: click the name of the suitable database type in the list.
 Then click **Next**.

    [[images/ug/Wizard-select-connection.png]]